 9. Avoid too many special characters in your email

 Special characters, like exclamation marks (!!) and dollar signs ($$), are often used in spam campaigns.
-Emails containing too many of these characters can be flagged as spam, ultimately leading to blocklisting.
+Emails containing too many of these characters can be flagged as spam, ultimately leading to blacklisting.

 Here’s an example of email content that could get flagged as spam 👇

 Anything that tells email providers that you’re sending unwanted or dangerous emails to your audience could get you blocked.
-Getting removed from blocklists can be difficult (and sometimes impossible).
-The best way to protect your email address is to avoid blocklists in the first place.
+The best way to protect your email address is to monitor your deliverability at all times.
+This helps you take the right steps in time and protect your deliverability.

-To protect your address from getting blocked and make sure you’ve covered all bases to avoid spam, get the Ultimate Checklist to Avoid Email Blocklists.
+To avoid getting blocked and make sure you’ve covered all bases to avoid spam, get the Ultimate Checklist to Avoid Email Blacklists.

-You’ll find steps to avoid getting blocked & detailed guides for each step.👇
+You’ll find steps to avoid getting blacklisted & detailed guides for each step.👇